truongtn/TNT-micro-framework/README.md

 return render('hello.html',$var);
 }
 The user privilege in $_SESSION['role'] variable, if $_SESSION['role'] &gt;= require_access
-user have right to access this controller
+user have right to access this controller, use set_role($level_number) for set the new role value

 6. Captcha
 function helloController(){